 To learn and explore more in detail about Qentelli’s AI-driven DevOps implementations, please write to us at firstname.lastname@example.org.
 Our experts will be delighted to engage with you.

-Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing and Continuous Delivery.
+Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing, DevOps solutions and Continuous Delivery.
 With high performing engineering teams working in the dedicated Innovation Group, Qentelli brings design thinking to address complex business problems and enables Continuous Delivery across Enterprise IT through automation for its global customers.